hungryram/pricilladettmer/content/blog/test.md

 ## THIS IS NOT NORMAL

 While, everyone I know that gave birth the same time as me, their baby hit all their milestones, and taking pictures of their little ones out and about.
 Here, I was holding my baby 24/7 and couldn’t take him out, because if I didn’t he would scratch and cry.
 He would scratch until he bled.
 But, the doctor said this was normal (again) and as a result of his severe eczema and atopic dermatitis skin condition.
 This was not normal.

 I did not want to believe this was happening to my baby.
 I was so determined to get to the bottom of this.
 I spent countless hours researching on eczema, and it was so hard to find anything different than what the doctors had said.
 They had said there really is no cure, and Leo would grown out of it.
 But, instead of accepting it, and hoping it goes away.
 I dedicated all my free time to researching and educating myself.
 I told myself I would do whatever I can to help him feel better, and I focused on helping my son feel better and try to find what is triggering his flare ups.

 ## EMERGENCY ROOM

 Fast forward to February 2020, his skin was so bad he developed a severe reaction where we ended up in the emergency room two times.
 To this day, the doctors still is unsure what triggered the severe reaction.
 But, his skin started swelling up, blistered, and leaked clear fluid all over (which I later found out was due to his eczema getting infected.)
 The doctors had given him a steroid to help, and it did help for a few days.
 But, the eczema came right back.
 This was the last straw.
 I knew that his skin was from the inside or it had to do with an allergy to something.

 ## CONTINUING OUR JOURNEY

 I had talked to my doctor to refer me to an allergist, and this is where it changed my and my baby’s life.
 That is a story for another day, but I completely had invested all my free time to researching his skin condition, changing routines, only wearing certain swapping different creams, soaps, and detergents.
 Etc,..
 I did everything I could to try and help my baby heal.
 Through trials and errors, I was able to tremendously improve his condition.
 But, this was just a gist of the story.
 I started this blog to help and educate others that are going through the same situation as me.
 I have so many things to share with you all!

+Until next time!

+###### Important notes:
+This Site Does Not Provide Medical Advice and it is intended for the author to share her personal experience with others and is not meant to diagnose or treat any medical conditions or symptoms.
+All content provided on Life and Bites is for informational purposes and are not a substitute for professional medical advice or treatment.
+Always seek the advice of your physician or other qualified health provider regarding your health.
+Never disregard professional medical advice or delay in seeking it.

+###### If you think you may have a medical emergency, call your doctor or 911 immediately.